rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/3-terminals-start.png)

 - Let's denominate as Terminal Window #1 the long, narrower terminal window on the right-side of your screen.
-- Using Terminal Window #1, execute the following commands to run `fact` in a never ending loop:
+- Using Terminal Window #1, execute the following commands to run `fact` in a never-ending loop:

 ```
 export factExtIP=$(kubectl get service fact | grep fact | awk  '{ print $4; }')
 echo $factExtIP
 while true; do resp=$(curl -s http://$factExtIP/10); echo $resp | awk '{ if (substr($0,1,1)=="C") printf "."; else print "Oops";}'; done;
 ```
-- You should see a never ending flow of dots.
+- You should see a never-ending flow of dots.
 This will be our _canary query_.
-It will help us determine if Kubermetes is properly orchestrating the deployment of additional containers, and linking them to the `fact` service when we scale up or down the number of pods.
+It will help us determine if Kubernetes is properly orchestrating the deployment of additional containers, and linking them to the `fact` service when we scale up or down the number of pods.

 - Let's denominate as Terminal Window #2 the top, wider terminal window.
 - Using Terminal Window #2, execute the following command in order to keep an eye on your pods: